 - Nordstrom Reversible Leather Belt – $49.50

-As long as GAP keeps making this, belts will forever be categorized as “skimp.”
+As long as GAP keeps making this, and BR keeps making this, belts will forever be categorized as “skimp.”
 It’s not a dress belt, but it’ll fulfill your needs outside of dress-belt-needed-territory 95% of the time.

 Buy used.
 Now, nobody wants a junker that breaks down all the time (I think it’s a requirement that we all owned at least one of those lemons in our teens or 20s).
 And while everyone wants to have the coolest, newest car in the parking lot, what isn’t cool is rapid depreciation, worrying about scratches and dents, seeing the new model come out, soul sucking monthly payments, and thinking people care what type of car you drive.
 Nobody cares.